-- 1. This case arises from Plaintiff's use of and exposure to Roundup® within the State of California over a period of about six years and subsequent diagnosis of non-Hodgkin lymphoma as a result. - 2.
-In or about 1970, Defendant Monsanto discovered the herbicidal properties of glyphosate and began marketing glyphosate in its products in 1974 under the brand name Roundup®. - 3.
+- 1. In 1970, Defendant Monsanto Company discovered the herbicidal properties of glyphosate and began marketing it in products in 1974 under the brand name Roundup®.
 Roundup® is a non-selective herbicide used to kill weeds that commonly compete with the growing of crops.
-By 2001, glyphosate had become the most-used active ingredient in American agriculture with approximately 85 to 90 million pounds used annually.
-By 2007, those numbers grew to about 185 million pounds.
-As of 2013, glyphosate was the world's most widely used herbicide. - 4.
-Monsanto is a multinational agricultural biotechnology corporation based in St Louis, Missouri.
+By 2001, glyphosate had become the most-used active ingredient in American agriculture with 85-90 millions of pounds used annually.
+That number grew to 185 million pounds by 2007.
+As of 2013, glyphosate was the world's most widely used herbicide. - 2.
+Monsanto is a multinational agricultural biotechnology corporation based in St. Louis, Missouri.
 It is the world's leading producer of glyphosate.
 As of 2009, Monsanto was the world's leading producer of seeds, accounting for 27% of the world seed market.
 The majority of these seeds are of the Roundup Ready® brand.
-The stated advantage of Roundup Ready® crops is that they substantially improve a farmer's ability to control weeds, since glyphosate can be sprayed in the fields during the growing season without banning their crops.
-In 2010, an estimated 70% of corn and cotton, and 90% of soybean fields in the United States were Roundup Ready®. - 5.
+The stated advantage of Roundup Ready® crops is that they substantially improve a farmer's ability to control weeds, since glyphosate can be sprayed in the fields during the growing season without harming their crops.
+In 2010, an estimated 70% of corn and cotton, and 90% of soybean fields in the United States were Roundup Ready®. - 3.
 Monsanto's glyphosate products are registered in 130 countries and approved for use on over 100 different crops.
 They are ubiquitous in the environment.
 Numerous studies confirm that glyphosate is found in rivers, streams, and groundwater in agricultural areas where Roundup® is used.
-It has been found in food, in the urine of agricultural workers, and even in the urine of urban dwellers who are not in direct contact with the ingredient.

-- 6. On March 20, 2015, the International Agency for Research on Cancer ("IARC"), an agency of the World Health Organization ("WHO"), issued an evaluation of several herbicides, including glyphosate.
-That evaluation was based, in part, on studies of exposures to glyphosate in several countries around the world, and it traces the health implications from exposure to glyphosate since 2001. - 7.
+It has been found in food, in the urine of agricultural workers, and even in the urine of urban dwellers who are not in direct contact with glyphosate. - 4.
+On March 20, 2015, the International Agency for Research on Cancer ("IARC"), an agency of the World Health Organization ("WHO"), issued an evaluation of several herbicides, including glyphosate.
+That evaluation was based, in part, on studies of exposures to glyphosate in several countries around the world, and it traces the health implications from exposure to glyphosate since 2001. - 5.
 On July 29, 2015, the IARC issued the formal monograph relating to glyphosate.
-In that monograph, the IARC Working Group provides a thorough review of the numerous studies and data relating to glyphosate exposure in humans. - 8.
-The IARC Working Group classified glyphosate as a Group 2A herbicide, meaning it is probably carcinogenic to humans.
-The IARC Working Group concluded that the cancers most associated with glyphosate exposure are non-Hodgkin lymphoma and other hematopoietic cancers, including lymphocytic lymphoma/chronic lymphocytic leukemia, B-cell lymphoma, and multiple myeloma. - 9.
-The IARC evaluation is significant.
-It confirms what has been believed for years: that glyphosate is toxic to humans.
-Nevertheless, Monsanto, since it began selling Roundup®, has represented the product as safe to humans and the environment.
-Indeed, Monsanto has repeatedly proclaimed and continues to proclaim to the world, and particularly to United States consumers, that glyphosate-based herbicides, including Roundup®, create no unreasonable risks to human health or to the environment. - 10.
-Upon information and belief Wilbur-Ellis was responsible for marketing Roundup® and related Monsanto products during the relevant time period.
+In that monograph, the IARC Working Group provides a thorough review of the numerous studies and data relating to glyphosate exposure in humans. - 6.
+The IARC Working Group classified glyphosate as a Group 2A herbicide, which means that it is probably carcinogenic to humans.
+The IARC Working Group concluded that the lymphoma, and multiple myeloma.
+7. The IARC evaluation is significant.
+It confirms what has been believed for years:

+that glyphosate is toxic to humans.
+Nevertheless, Monsanto, since it began selling Roundup®, has represented it as safe to humans and the environment.
+Indeed, Monsanto has repeatedly proclaimed and continues to proclaim to the world, and particularly to United States consumers, that glyphosatebased herbicides, including Roundup®, create no unreasonable risks to human health or to the environment.